seinecle/codapps/docs/generated-html/subdir/assembled adocs_temp_slides.md

 - Select the Codename One plugin by ticking the box on the left.
 - Click on “Install” and follow the instructions.

-== 3.
-Restart NetBeans to finish the installation

 Congratulations, you are ready to create your first mobile app!

 <<<

-= = = How to install NetBeans and the Codename One plugin on a MAC == 1.
-Installing NetBeans
+= = = How to install NetBeans and the Codename One plugin on a MAC

 - Your MAC needs to run OS X 10.7 (Lion) or a more recent version.